Does Acupuncture For Depression Actually Work?

 The efficacy of online therapy

 Online counseling can be an effective alternative to traditional therapy settings, specifically regarding care and guidance for people with depression.
-A report in the Journal of Affective Disorders found that telehealth interventions can provide accessible and affordable resources to those struggling with conditions such as depression and anxiety.
-The study pointed out an internet-based intervention trial that saw significant levels of stability in participants after a 3-month follow-up.
+A report in the Journal of Affective Disorders found that telehealth interventions can provide relatively affordable resources to those struggling with conditions such as depression and anxiety.
+The study pointed out an internet-based intervention trial that saw significant levels of stability in participants after a three-month follow-up.
 The face-to-face participants, on the other hand, saw slightly worsened symptoms of depression after the follow-up.
 While traditional therapy is still a viable option if available, online counseling can have many benefits.

 Takeaway